Ill-fated cargo ship Dali will be refloated and hauled from the bridge wreckage site Monday, officials say - KESQ

 (CNN) — As the sun rises on the Port of Baltimore Monday, the cargo ship Dali is set to be moved from the site of its catastrophic collision with the Francis Scott Key Bridge – a crucial step toward reopening the key port and reinvigorating the local shipping economy.

-The painstaking relocation process is set to begin at high tide around 5:30 a.m.
-Monday, when crews will refloat the vessel at its resting place in the Patapsco River and haul it to a nearby marine terminal, according to United Command.
+The painstaking relocation process was set to begin at high tide around 5:30 a.m.
+Monday, when crews were expected to refloat the vessel at its resting place in the Patapsco River and haul it to a nearby marine terminal, according to United Command.

 Nearly eight weeks have passed since the Dali lost power, veered off course and slammed into the bridge in the early hours of March 26, killing six workers on the bridge and triggering the collapse of most of the hulking steel structure.
 The vessel’s removal is finally possible thanks to a series of controlled explosions that broke apart a massive piece of the bridge that has been pinning down the ship’s bow, officials said.